 A great way to get involved in the Pride Student Union is to join one of our committees!

 Members of the Events Committee assist in running Pride’s events smoothly and professionally.
-Tasks include preparing and serving food, decorating event spaces, creating presentations and developing ideas for programming.
+Tasks include preparing and serving food, decorating event spaces, creating presentations, and developing ideas for programming.
 This committee allows students to learn and practice event planning and collaboration skills.
-For more information, contact firstname.lastname@example.org.
+For more information, contact firstname.lastname@example.org

-The Resource Committee collects, assembles and distributes LGBTQ+ information to the Tallahassee community.
-Committee members create collateral (pamphlets, guidebooks, etc.) and digital content relating to LGBTQ+ legislation, education, health, media and history.
+The Public Relations Committee creates content to circulate on Pride Student Union’s social media pages, including Twitter, Facebook, Instagram, Tumblr, and Snapchat.
+Additionally, this committee assists Pride’s Public Relations Coordinator with developing social media campaigns as well as scheduling posts about Pride’s events.
+The goal of this committee is to provide students opportunities to write and curate content relating to LGBTQ+ media and communications.
+The Public Relations Committee also collects, assembles, and distributes LGBTQ+ information to the Tallahassee community.
+Committee members create collateral (pamphlets, guidebooks, etc.) and digital content relating to LGBTQ+ legislation, education, health, media, and history.
 The aim of this committee is to compile resources on LGBTQ+ topics and share them using concise and inclusive language.
 For more information, contact firstname.lastname@example.org

 Pride U-Fellows Program

 The Pride U-Fellows Program is a two-semester long LGBTQ+ leadership and empowerment program.
 Participants meet every week to develop solutions to issues facing the LGBTQ+ community.
 Pride U-Fellows also have the opportunity to mentor LGBTQ+ students in local high schools.
 Applications are released at the start of each Fall semester.
 For more information, email email@example.com